 Company representatives interested in applying for ERA designation are encouraged to contact the economic development staff to discuss their project and determine its eligibility.
 The Allen County Tax Abatement Policy can be found here.

 The City of Fort Wayne has its own separate policy and application for tax abatement.
 Please contact the Fort Wayne Community Development Division for that information.

 Links to the Allen County and Incorporated City and Town Council/Board meeting schedules are located below:

 Industrial Revenue Bonds

 Industrial Revenue Bonds and Economic Development Bonds provide a financing method for economic development projects.
-Bonds can be issued by the County Council which then loans the proceeds to a private company.
+Bonds can be issued by the county which then loans the proceeds to a private company.
 The company issues a promissory note and the bonds are payable from the payment on the note only.
-The issuer, the County Council, has no liability.
+The issuer, the county, has no liability.

 There are state laws and procedures, as well as federal laws, that must be followed for the bonds to qualify as tax-exempt.
 The applicant must hire its own bond attorney to provide representation through the approval process.

 The use of bonds has decreased in recent years due to low interest rates and readily available private financing which make tax-exempt financing less attractive.
 However, it is still advantageous for some projects.
 Those interested in exploring this financing method are urged to first seek the advice of a financial consultant or bond counsel to determine its suitability for the particular project.